rajverma328/Engine-Research-Lab-IIT-Kanpur/README.md

 # Engine-Research-Lab-IIT-Kanpur
-Contains all the MATLAB codes developed and work perfromed at Engine Research Laboratories IIT Kanpur
+Contains the MATLAB codes developed and work perfromed at Engine Research Laboratories IIT Kanpur